 It´s about myself, Christoph Pressler, Chrisseven, Elvis.
-I´m one of the editors of www.continentseven.com, travel journalist, board tester for Starboard, passionate windsurfer, PWA Slalom rider and sometimes windsurfing instructor or coach.
-But I want to be ambassador for the sport of windsurfing!
+I´m one of the editors of www.continentseven.com, travel journalist, board tester for Starboard, passionate windsurfer, former PWA World Cup rider and a professional windsurfing coach or teacher.
+But I want to be a great ambassador for the sport of windsurfing!

 “Windsurfing is the key to my lifestyle and to my success in life.
 I collaborate with many people, who are very dedicated to the most exciting sport.
 I travel with Kerstin Reiger, work in the net with Florian Reiger.
 Svein and his team create the best toys and has the most crazy ideas and sail on Severne sails since September 2007, which work extraordinary well and feel so light in the hands.”